 During the 2016 election, Christina was associate deputy director of the Pasadena field office for Californians for Voter Turnout Education and Registration.

-In 2012, Christina co-produced and lead research on the Netflix documentary, Survivor's Guide to Prison, directed by Academy Award nominated producer, Matthew Cooke and Academy Award nominated actress, Susan Sarandon.
-Released in 2018.
+In 2012, Christina co-produced and lead research on the Netflix documentary, Survivor's Guide to Prison, directed by Academy Award nominated producer, Matthew Cooke and executive produced by Academy Award winning actress, Susan Sarandon.